iitmcvg/iitmcvg.github.io/_posts/2018-07-17-Exploring-Adversarial-Reprogramming.md

 * Train only the adversarial program image on the remapped labels, while keeping the Inception weights frozen.
 * Now you got yourself an MNIST classifier: Take an MNIST image, add on your trained adversarial program, run it through Inception, and remap its labels to get predictions for MNIST.

 The exact method of 'adding' the adversarial program is as follows.
 Since ImageNet models require a 224 x 224 image, we use that as the size of our program weights.
-Let's call the weights image $W$.
+Let's call the weights image $$W$$.
 A nonlinear activation is applied to the weights after masking out the centre 28x28 section, which is then replaced by the MNIST image.
 This is the image which is passed in to our ImageNet model.
 Let's define the mask with 0's in the centre 28x28 as $M$.
-The adversarial input to the ImageNet model $X_{adv}$ is:
+The adversarial input to the ImageNet model $$X_{adv}$$ is:

 $$X_{adv} = \tanh(W \odot M)+ pad(X)$$